jupyter-book/mystmd/docs/frontmatter.md

 * - `biblio`
   - a biblio object with various fields
   - page can override project
+* - `math`
+  - a dictionary of math macros (see [](#math-macros))
+  - page can override project
+* - `abbreviations`
+  - a dictionary of abbreviations in the project (see [](#abbreviations))
+  - page can override project
 ```

 +++

-## Field Behaviour
+## Field Behavior

 Frontmatter can be attached to a “page”, meaning a local `.md` or `.ipynb` or a “project”.
-However, individual frontmatter fields are not uniformly available at both levels, and behaviour of certain fields are different between project and page levels.
-There are three field behaviours to be aware of:
+However, individual frontmatter fields are not uniformly available at both levels, and behavior of certain fields are different between project and page levels.
+There are three field behaviors to be aware of:

 `page & project`
 : the field is available on both the page & project but they are independent